 Real estate is generally a great investment option.
-It can generate an ongoing passive income, and it can prove to be a good long-term investment if its value increases exponentially over time.
+It can generate ongoing passive income and can be a good long-term investment if the value increases over time.
 You may even use it as a part of your overall strategy to begin building wealth.

-However, you need to be sure that you are ready to begin investing in real estate.
-For one, you will need to put down a significant amount of money upfront to begin investing in real estate.
+However, you need to make sure you are ready to start investing in real estate.
+For one, you will need to put down a significant amount of money upfront to begin real estate investing.

 Buying a home, apartment complex, or piece of land can be expensive.
-And that’s not to mention the ongoing maintenance costs you’ll be responsible for, as well as the potential for income gaps if you are between tenants for a time.
+That’s not to mention the ongoing maintenance costs you’ll be responsible for, as well as the potential for income gaps if you are between tenants for a time.

 Pay With Cash

 Many financial experts warn against borrowing money to purchase investments.
 You should consider this before you purchase a piece of investment real estate.
-If you can’t afford to pay cash for the home, at the very least, you should be able to afford the mortgage payments, even without renters.
+If you can’t afford to pay cash for the home, at the very least, you should be able to afford the mortgage payments, even without rental income.

-Think about it: With renters, there is usually high turnover.
+Think about it: With renters, there can be high turnover.
 You may also experience a time where you have no renters at all for the property.
-If you can’t afford the mortgage without renters, it may end up being more of a financial burden, rather than a means of building wealth.
+If you can’t afford the mortgage payment without the rental income, it may end up being more of a financial burden, rather than a means of building wealth.

 Plus, if you can’t pay the mortgage, it could end up damaging your credit, which will cost you money in the long run.

-When purchasing real estate as an investment, you need to consider the cost of taxes, utilities, upkeep, and repairs.
+When purchasing real estate for investment purposes, you need to consider the cost of taxes, utilities, upkeep, and repairs.
 Often it is easier to go through a rental company and have them handle things like repairs and rent collection.